 Sail across the Channel and explore France and Channel Islands.
-The intention is to get lots of sailing in, see a bit of the Channel Island and France and if conditions are suitable have a BBQ on the beach.
+The intention is to get lots of sailing in and see a bit of the Channel Islands and France.

-We have a number of 5 and 7 day trips sailing to France and the Channel Islands across the English Channel, on a variety of yachts.
+We have a number of 5 day and sometimes 7 day trips sailing to France and the Channel Islands across the English Channel, on a variety of yachts.

 Build miles, practice what you already know, improve your navigation, increase your experience or just kick back and watch the world go by as we explore the French coast and the Channel Islands.